TypiCMS/Base/readme.md

 ### Files

 The files module allows you to upload multiple files.
 It uses [DropzoneJS](http://www.dropzonejs.com) to upload them.
 Thumbnails are generated on the fly with [Croppa](https://github.com/BKWLD/croppa).

 ### Galleries

 You can create as many galleries as you want, each gallery has many files.
-Galleries are linkable to any module item through a polymorphic many to many relation, for now only the news module is properly set up to support galleries.
+Galleries are linkable to any module item through a polymorphic many to many relation.

 ### Users